shankar-dh/GitHub-Actions/README.md

 - To view the code and gain a deeper understanding, please refer to the calculator.py file located under the src folder in this [link](https://github.com/shankar-dh/Github-actions).

 > **Note:** <br>
-whenever you want to push files to your repository follow this step [Adding and Pushing Your Project Code to GitHub](#adding-and-pushing-your-project-code-to-github)
+Whenever you want to push files to your repository follow this step [Adding and Pushing Your Project Code to GitHub](#adding-and-pushing-your-project-code-to-github)

 ## Step 4: Creating tests using Pytest and Unittests